HyrumDickinson/solar-panel-protection-system/WRITEME.md

 # WRITEME
-btw you don't need a text editor for this file; GitHub already has a text editor and a great Markdown previewer built into the website, just click that pencil button in the upper right corner when you open this file in GitHub online
+YO BEN btw you don't need a text editor for this file; GitHub already has a text editor and a great Markdown previewer built into the website, just click that pencil button in the upper right corner when you open this file in GitHub online

 ### 6-2-2021